/ tool-comparisons / NestJS vs Elysia for Solo Developers

 Type safety approach.
 Both are TypeScript-first, but the approach differs.
 NestJS uses decorators and class-based DTOs for validation and typing.
 Elysia uses schema-first inference where types propagate automatically through the handler chain.
 Elysia's approach requires less code for the same level of type safety.

 Ecosystem maturity.
 NestJS has been around since 2017 and has a large ecosystem of official and community packages.
 Elysia launched in 2022 and is still growing.
-For common needs both are covered, but for niche integrations, NestJS has more options.
+The adoption gap is wide.
+NestJS sits at 75,596 GitHub stars to Elysia's 18,414, and @nestjs/core pulls roughly 9.97 million npm downloads a week against Elysia's roughly 461,000.
+That is about a 22x difference in weekly installs.
+For common needs both are covered, but for niche integrations, NestJS has the deeper bench, more Stack Overflow answers, and more battle-tested third-party packages.

 Runtime requirements.
 NestJS runs on Node.js, the most widely supported JavaScript runtime.
 Elysia is optimized for Bun.
 While Elysia can run on Node.js, you lose the performance advantage.
 If your hosting only supports Node.js, NestJS is the natural fit.